Heidi McCallion

 Integrative Psychotherapy

-The psychodynamic part helps us explore how your past experiences, especially from childhood might still be affecting how you feel, think, or relate to others now.
+- The psychodynamic aspect explores how past experiences, particularly from childhood, may still influence how you feel, think, or relate to others.

-The humanistic side focuses on the "here and now" 鈥 your present-day experiences, needs, and hopes.
-It's about supporting your self-awareness, personal growth, and sense of agency.
+- The humanistic aspect focuses on your present-day experiences, needs, and hopes, supporting self-awareness, growth, and agency.

-CBT looks at the connection between our thoughts, feelings, and behaviours.
-It鈥檚 a more structured approach that can be helpful when dealing with specific difficulties such as:
+CBT looks at the connection between thoughts, feelings, and behaviours.
+It is structured and can be especially useful for short-term or acute issues.

-Using CBT tools, we can work on recognising unhelpful patterns, and develop practical strategies to manage difficult thoughts and emotions.
-It can be especially useful early on when things start to feel overwhelming.
+We can use CBT tools to identify unhelpful patterns and develop practical strategies to manage difficult thoughts and emotions, particularly helpful when things feel overwhelming.

 My first session

-You鈥檝e probably spent a lot of time scrolling through therapist profiles, maybe not quite sure what you鈥檙e looking for, just hoping something feels right.
-If you鈥檝e landed here and something resonates, I鈥檓 really glad you did.
+You’ve probably spent a lot of time scrolling through therapist profiles, maybe not quite sure what you’re looking for, just hoping something feels right.

 I like to keep the first steps simple and low-pressure.
-When you get in touch, I鈥檒l offer a free 20-minute chat by phone or on Teams.
-This isn鈥檛 a formal assessment.
-It鈥檚 just a chance for us to talk about what鈥檚 bringing you to therapy, ask any questions you might have, and get a feel for whether we鈥檇 work well together.
+When you get in touch, I’ll offer a free 20-minute chat by phone or on Teams.
+This isn’t a formal assessment.
+It’s just a chance for us to talk about what’s bringing you to therapy, ask any questions you might have, and to get a feel for whether we’d work well together.

-You鈥檙e welcome to share as much or as little as feels comfortable.
-I may ask a few gentle questions to help guide our chat, like what鈥檚 prompted you to reach out now, what you鈥檇 like support with, or whether you鈥檝e had therapy before and how that was for you.
+You’re welcome to share as much or as little as feels comfortable.
+I may ask a few gentle questions to help guide our chat, like what’s prompted you to reach out now, what you’d like support with, or whether you’ve had therapy before and how that was for you.

 Seeking therapy for a child or adolescent

-If we decide to move forward, I鈥檒l meet with parents or carers separately before beginning direct work with your child.
-This meeting allows us to go through important aspects of the process, such as confidentiality, safeguarding, and the therapeutic boundaries that support your child鈥檚 wellbeing during our work together.
+If we decide to move forward, I’ll meet with parents or carers separately before beginning direct work with your child.
+This meeting allows us to go through important aspects of the process, such as confidentiality, safeguarding, and the therapeutic boundaries that support your child’s wellbeing during our work together.

 My aim is to create a collaborative, supportive relationship with both the young person and their family, ensuring everyone feels included, informed, and respected.